 in the academic profession is thereby extended beyond the normal maximum of seven

-Continuous contracts at California Lutheran University are given to ranked faculty
+Continuous (Tenured) Continuous contracts at California Lutheran University are given to ranked faculty

 members who have attained tenured status as provided for in "Faculty Personnel Policies" Section of this handbook.
 Faculty members employed under continuous contracts are entitled